This post contains affiliate links.

 You should talk about something that is a passion for you, or something that you are very good at.
 If you are a college or university professor, you can create a good bunch of didact material for your lectures.
 If you are a parent, you can record stories for children of the same age as your own kids.

-No matter how old you are and what your passion is, the key factor to make a podcast and enjoy creating every episode is to have a list of all the things that you want to share with your listeners.
+No matter how old you are and what your passion is, the key factor to making a podcast and enjoying creating every episode is to have a list of all the things that you want to share with your listeners.

 - Then, create a chart including the general topic and the things that you already know very well.

 The following websites provide an excellent compilation of ideas to create a podcast: